 The first and most obvious quality control measure is a visual inspection.
 This is where you look at the product to see if there are any obvious defects.
 Defects could be anything from cracks or holes in the product to uneven surfaces or even just lint or debris on the surface.

-If any defects are found, they need to be fixed before the product can be considered of high quality.
+If any defects are found, they need to be fixed before the product can be considered high-quality.

 Liquid plastic flashing